-Remaining ACRI research space includes the Pediatric Clinical Research Unit located in the main Arkansas Children's Hospital building one block north of the Research Institute Building.
+Remaining ACRI research space includes the Pediatric Clinical Research Unit located in the main Arkansas Children's Hospital building two blocks north of the Research Institute Building.
 In addition, ACRI maintains the Research Pharmacy in the hospital.
 ACH also affords clinic and unit space for investigators performing their research at the main hospital building.
-ACRI researchers also have assigned, dedicated office, clinic, and laboratory space on the ACH campus in the main hospital building, Professional Building 2 (adjoining the Research Institute Building to the east), and the Dennis Developmental Center (one block south of the Research Institute Building).
+ACRI researchers also have assigned, dedicated office, clinic, and laboratory space on the ACH campus in the Sturgis Building (adjoining the main hospital building and one block north of the Research Institute Building), Professional Building 2 (adjoining the Research Institute Building to the east), and the Dennis Developmental Center (one block south of the Research Institute Building).